zdorow/TheScopeReport/README.md

 -----------------------------------------------------------------------------------------------------

-If the demand is there, it could easily be converted to a gui-less app.
-So let me know!
+If the demand is there this could easily be converted to a gui-less app.
+So, let me know!

 Any suggestions or ideas for functionality are welcomed!